Mo-Gul/Mastering-Julia-Second-Edition/Code05/README.md

 This can either be run from the command line as *julia setup.jl* or using *include("setup.jl")* in the REPL.

-The first time the directory is activated it is advised to <u>instantiate</u> it to bring the installed packages uptodate with the current version of Julia.
+The first time the directory is activated it is advised to <u>instantiate</u> it to bring the installed packages up-to-date with the current version of Julia.